 In relation to the statement by the Jesuit Order, Joe felt it should have been made earlier, but he acknowledged it would be cathartic for other victims.
 While he gave credit to the former student who spoke to the Jesuits about Fr.
 Joseph Marmion’s abuse in 2019, he did note that “It is a little odd that conversation was in 2019 and we are only hearing now.
 The right thing to do would have been to come forward earlier and acknowledge this.
 That didn’t happen but better now than never”.

-Having received information relating to sexual abuse of students at Belvedere College from concerned parents in 1977, Joseph Marmion was removed from the staff at the end of the 1977/1978 academic year.
-Belvedere College have given assurances that child protection has “changed entirely” over the years.
-There is now mandatory reporting, and monthly reports on bullying and disciplinary issues.
-A spokesperson for the school said, “It is fair to say that part of every subject inspection includes and element of child protection”.
+Having received information relating to sexual abuse of students at Belvedere College from concerned parents in 1977, Fr.
+Joseph Marmion was removed from the staff at the end of the 1977/1978 academic year.
+Belvedere College has given assurances that child protection has “changed entirely” over the years.
+There is no mandatory reporting and monthly reports on bullying and disciplinary issues.
+A spokesperson for the school said, “It is fair to say that part of every subject inspection includes an element of child protection”.

 Despite the abuse suffered by Joe during his time at Belvedere, he continues to have fond memories and good connections.
 It is his hope that telling his story will help other victims of Joseph Marmion come forward “I think full accounting of what was known is necessary and whoever wants to come froward can, that’s why I’m adding my name to this”.